aashutosh-dev1/Provider-Example/README.md

 # providers

-A Simple Example to user provider for fetch Data From internet and pass along its child.
-With Simple Counter also to maintain the state.
+A Simple Example to use provider state management which fetchs Data From internet and pass it along to child widgets.And also with a Simple Counter example which display how to maintain the state using Provider.